AndrewWestberg/jormanager/README.md

 The first thing you'll want to do to get started is to create a local host under the `Hosts` tab.

-Second, create a node under the `Nodes` tab.
+Second, create a node on the local host under the `Nodes` tab.
 Set this node as the default node.
 It will be used for sending transactions and any key generation you need to perform.

 Third, you'll want to create a payment address and send some money to it.
 I like to keep a small fund just for paying fees out of.

+Once you've completed that exercise, why not spin up a remote relay on a remote host.

+Later, create an owner staking account in the wallet.
+Send some pledge funds to it.
+Use it to create a core stakepool node.

+JorManager doesn't *YET* manage topology files for you.
+If one doesn't exist when you create your node, a default one will be created for you.
+You'll probably want to customize this manually.

 ## Support